RegardsOss/RegardsOss.github.io/docs/development/backend/regards/notifier/api-guides/rest/rest-import-plugins-conf.md

 Configuration parameters :

 - `resetBeforeImport`: You can configure to delete all previous configuration before import new one.
-- `RuleMatcher`: Configuration of rules based on [plugins](../plugins/notifier-plugins.md#rule-matcher-plugins).
+- `RuleMatcher`: Configuration of rules based on [plugins](../../plugins/rule-matcher-plugins.md).
   Rules are used to define if a notification should be sent to associated RecipientSenders
-- `RecipientSender`: Configuration of notification senders based on [plugins](../plugins/notifier-plugins.md#recipient-sender-plugins).
+- `RecipientSender`: Configuration of notification senders based on [plugins](../../plugins/recipient-sender-plugins.md).
   Senders are used to define how to send notification to recipients.
-- `Rule/RecipientSenders assocation` : Configuration to associates one RuleMatcher to one or many RecipientSenders
+- `Rule/RecipientSenders assocation` : Configuration to associates one RuleMatcher with one or many RecipientSenders

 ```json
 {